SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/sales/guides.md

 ## Stages

-Each stage has a set of suggested activities.
+Each stage has a set of **suggested activities**.
 There is also a setting controlling whether the sale will automatically advance to the next stage when the last guided activity in a stage is completed.

 The sequence of the stages is determined by the **rank** of each stage.